shrikanta8/shrikanta8/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- D🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...

--🤔 I’m looking for help with ... finding projects to contribute to!
+- 🤔 I’m looking for help with ... finding projects to contribute to!
-- D💬 Ask me about ...
+- 💬 Ask me about ...
-- D📫 How to reach me: ...
+- 📫 How to reach me: ...
-- D😄 Pronouns: ...
+- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->